prebid/Prebid.js/_posts/2015-08-12-how-many-bidders-for-header-bidding.md

 ---
 layout: post
-title: How to maximize revenue
+title: How many bidders should I work with?
-head_title: How to maximize revenue for header bidding
+head_title: How many bidders for header bidding

-description: An analysis of header bidding bidders' price granularity and latency report.
+description: An analysis of the optimal number of bidders to work with for header bidding, to optimize yield and user experience.

-permalink: /blog/how-to-maximize-revenue-for-header-bidding
+permalink: /blog/how-many-bidders-for-header-bidding

 ---